Cloud Integration

 4. Your employees work remotely.

 Not being tied to a cable-connected data center allows whatever is stored on the Cloud to be accessed remotely.
-This is extremely beneficial for multi-region corporations and fits well into the hectic lives of mobile workers that are constantly traveling.
+This is extremely beneficial for multi-region corporations and fits well into the roles of mobile workers who are traveling.

 5. You want better, cheaper disaster recovery for your network.